The Smart Traveler’s Guide to Buying Jewelry on Vacation

 If it seems too good to be true, it likely is.
 The best tactic for buying jewelry on vacation is to purchase a piece you fall in love with - one that will remind you of the memories you created on your trip.

 Choose jewelry at a price you won’t regret, even if it doesn’t end up being the best value.
-And to get that new jewelry back home safe and sound, read all about How to Travel with Jewelry Safely.
+And to get that new jewelry back home safe and sound, read our Travel Safety Guide.

 Editor's Note: This post was originally published July 8, 2015 and has been updated for accuracy.